Sriee/notify/README.md

 ### TODO:

-- [ ] Demo 2 - Run service on multiple machines
-- [ ] Move sql trigger to examples
-- [ ] Test and profile the project
+- [ ] Write unit Test and profile the project
-- [ ] Add docs and comments